Rosa-lyn/rosa-lyn/README.md

-# Helloo 😄

-## I'm Roz,
+## Helloo, I'm Roz 😄

-an aspiring full-stack web developer and sustainable fashion enthusiast.
+... an aspiring full-stack web developer and sustainable fashion enthusiast.

 ### 🌱 At the moment I'm...